Aseprite Importers

 On the other hand, you can have tags with many frames on the same layer.
 This is the most common case because you often wants your props to be animated, like in the case of our crackling bonefire (see marker 2 in the image above):

-Here we have an isolated fire, composed by 4 frames, all grouped by the proper tag.
+Here we have an isolated fire, composed of 4 frames, all grouped by the proper tag.

 Basically all combinations of layers and frames are allowed: what you see in a specific animation if you play the tag in Aseprite, will be imported as is in the Prop.